niplav/site/reviews.md

 	* They do not thank any aboriginals in the acknowledgements section despite having lived among aboriginals and having been introduced into the tribe
 	* And yes, the book contains an appendix with a table of measurements of heads and faces (the authors inform that they couldn't desecrate graves to find skulls to measure[^skulls] without having soured relations to the aboriginals)
 * The authors frequently make passing æsthetic judgements on aboriginal tribal objects and the skills of aboriginals, my vague recollection is that positive judgments are slightly more common than negative judgments<!--TODO: find and assemble here-->
-* *Commentary*: Overall I find the authors to be fairly scientific my my modern WEIRD standards, but slightly disrespectful at times and rarely *highly* disrespectful.
+* *Commentary*: Overall I find the authors to be fairly scientific by my modern WEIRD standards, but slightly disrespectful at times and rarely *highly* disrespectful.
 I enjoy that they attempt to directly report observations, and usually don't mix observations with inferences.
 	* The racism of the authors is often marked by the *absence* rather than the presence of certain actions/statements (taking photos of [churinga](https://en.wikipedia.org/wiki/Churinga) (sacred objects) which should never seen by unintiated outsiders without even commenting on it, not acknowledging any individual aboriginals for their help), which I found curious; I believe this is because they didn't have the type of anti-racism to contrast themselves against, as many people explicitly racist today would have to; today you have to wear your racism on your sleeve to counter-signal.

 [^ugliness]: p.
 66: "The body is usually smooth with, at most, a development of very fine short hairs only perceptible on close examination, and there may be occasionally a well-marked development of hair on the lip or chin, which is especially noticeable in **the old women, some of whom are probably fifty years of age and have reached a stage of ugliness which baffles description**."